ilham-daiee-muntahi/IlhamsPdfTools/README.md

 3. Sync project with Gradle files.
 4. Build and run on an emulator or physical device running Android 7.0 (API 24) or higher.

+Or, download the APK from the releases page and install.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.